What You’ll Learn 🎯

 1Modulated signal =(1-sin(40)) * sin(1000)

-Sideband marker-specific settings are as follows:
+The Sideband Marker-specific settings are as follows:

 Trigger marker